 If you are thinking about claiming Universal Credit for the first time, we can help.
 Our trained advisers can guide you through the process, whether you're looking for answers to quick questions or step-by-step support to make your claim.

 Get in touch

-You can contact our Help to Claim advisers via telephone, webchat or in person (subject to Covid-19 restrictions).
-We also have a self-help site.
+You can contact our Help to Claim advisers via telephone, webchat and we also have a self-help site.

 - Telephone: Our Help to Claim helpline number is: 0800 023 2581.
 Please note, our helpline is open Monday to Friday, 8am-6pm.
 Calls to this number are free.

 Phone: 0800 0232581

 - Webchat: You can also contact us on webchat via the chat box below when an adviser is available.

 - Self-Help Site: You can find more information on claiming Universal Credit at our self-help site here, or by clicking the button below.

 Universal Credit is a government benefit payment designed to help with living costs.
 It's paid monthly (or twice a month for some people in Scotland), and it can be paid to people on a low income or who are out of work.

 Universal Credit replaces: Housing Benefit; income-related Employment and Support Allowance (ESA); income-based Jobseeker's Allowance (JSA); Child Tax Credit; Working Tax Credit; and Income Support.
 There are several stages involved in claiming Universal Credit, and usually it must be claimed online.